EDUCBA

 1. Kernel

-Amongst the four layer’s kernel is the most powerful one.
+Amongst the four layer, ‘s kernel is the most powerful one.
 The kernel contains mainly utilities along with the master control program.
-Kernel program has the power to start or stop a program and even handle the file system.
-It also suggests which program to be selected when two resources try to access the device at the same time for the same resource.
-As the kernel has special access to the OS this leads to the division of space between user-space and kernel-space.
+Kernel programs can start or stop a program and even handle the file system.
+It also suggests which program to select when two resources try to access the device simultaneously for the same resource.
+As the kernel has special access to the OS, this leads to space division between user-space and kernel space.

-Kernel structure is designed in such a way it should support primary UNIX requirements.
+The kernel structure is designed to support the primary requirements of UNIX.
 Which are divided into two categories and listed below

 1. Process management.